AF/91: Media misinterpretation

-Though AF/91 was intended as a joke, several news outlets reported AF/91's existence as though it was real.
-AF/91 was often not referred to by name in these reports, with writers typically referring to it as an unnamed virus or cyberweapon, and few mentions were made of it making its way out of Iraq as in the original article, with the virus generally depicted as a top secret cyberweapon that existed but was no longer in use, and an early example of cyberwarfare between two countries.

-Media outlets alleged to have reported on AF/91 as fact included the Associated Press, CNN, Nightline, and several American newspapers such as The Commercial Appeal.
-Others that fell for the hoax and presented it as true included Popular Mechanics in their March 1999 issue, author James Adams in his 1998 book The Next World War, and a Hudson Institute analyst in a paper about Russian cyberwarfare.
+Though AF/91 was intended as a joke, several news outlets reported AF/91's existence as though it was real, with the story presented as an early example of cyberwarfare.
+Media outlets said to have reported on AF/91 as fact included the Associated Press, CNN, Nightline, and several American newspapers such as The Commercial Appeal.
+Others that erroneously presented AF/91 as real included Popular Mechanics in their March 1999 issue, author James Adams in his 1998 book The Next World War, and a Hudson Institute analyst in a paper about Russian cyberwarfare.

-In U.S. News & World Report's 1992 book Triumph Without Victory: The Unreported History of the Persian Gulf War, one section described AF/91 as though it was real, though it was not referred to by name.
+In U.S. News & World Report's 1992 book Triumph Without Victory: The Unreported History of the Persian Gulf War, one section described AF/91 as though it was real, although it was not referred to by name.
 When questioned on the topic, writer Brian Duffy claimed his sources were unnamed "senior level intelligence officers", and stated he had "no doubt" that AF/91 existed.